Malbork Voivodeship

-The Malbork Voivodeship (Województwo malborskie), after Partitions of Poland also referred to as the Malbork Land (Polish: Ziemia malborska), was a unit of administrative division and local government in the Kingdom of Poland from 1454/1466 until the Partitions of Poland in 1772–1795.
-Its capital was at Malbork.
+The Malbork Voivodeship (Województwo malborskie) or Marienburg Voivodeship (Woiwodschaft Marienburg; Palatinatus Marienburgensis), was a unit of administrative division and local government in the Kingdom of Poland from 1454/1466 until the Partitions of Poland in 1772–1795.
+Its capital was at Marienburg (Malbork).

 Together with the Pomeranian and Chełmno Voivodeships and the Prince-Bishopric of Warmia it formed the historical province of Royal Prussia, and with several more voivodeships it formed part of the Greater Poland Province.